-COVID-19 test results

-of KIs reported that IEC materials on COVID-19 are not being distributed in their communities.
+ACCESS TO INFORMATION ON COVID-19 DISTRIBUTION OF COVID-19 INFORMATION AND COMMUNICATION MATERIALS of KIs reported that IEC materials on COVID-19 are not being distributed in their communities.
 In communities where IEC materials are being distributed, all KIs reported that materials are being distributed in migrant languages.
-Information is primarily being distributed by social media (Facebook), television, radio, print media and word of mouth through both official and unofficial channels.
-KIs indicate that the information being distributed mainly covers COVID-19 prevention and hygiene and how to stay mentally and physically healthy during lockdown.
+Information is primarily being distributed by social media (Facebook), messaging applications (LINE), television, radio, print media and word of mouth through both official and unofficial channels.
+KIs indicated that the information being distributed mainly covers COVID-19 prevention and hygiene and how to stay mentally and physically healthy during lockdown.
+No KIs reported any information needs or gaps.